 Short hairstyles are more in style than ever before.
 It seems as if the era of longer, messier haircuts is coming to an end.
 If you look around, the professional, clean look has become very popular among young men, teens, and boys across the world.

 If you want to stay in the loop, trim your longer hairstyle, or just try something new, getting a stylish, short haircut would definitely help you with that goal.

 Short haircuts are so simple that you simply cannot go wrong.
 Some hair gel, pomade, or even matte hair wax will work great in pushing up the front of the top, or creating a side parted look.
 You can also run your hands through the top in random motions, creating a stylish “just woke up and got out of bed” look.

 This classic look is much like the other two, but with a more flexible, thicker top.
-Instead of being buzzed or trimmed short, the top is allowed to grow out and become longer, while the sides are buzzed down almost completely.
-This look is a lot like the Angular Fringe, only the top of the hair is much longer.
+Instead of being buzzed or trimmed short, the top is allowed to grow out and become longer, while the sides are buzzed down almost completely, a lot like the Angular Fringe, only the top of the hair is much longer.
 This allows for a lot more flexibility.

-This short hairstyle for men is one of the most flexible options available, and if you want to express yourself and tell people a story with your hair, this is the hairstyle to go for.
+This is one of the most flexible options available, and if you want to express yourself and tell people a story with your hair, something like this is the way to go.

 The hairstyle is short enough that it always looks professional, but also versatile enough that you can make it your own.
-It is a very popular choice among young men and boys, and the style is a timeless classic that has been around for a while and will continue to stay.
-Like a white tee shirt, this style will always be in style.
+It is a very popular choice among the younger crowd, and the style is a timeless classic, just like a white tee-shirt, this look will always be in style.